 United we stand

-Although doing so is a matter of gathering the right cards, winning isn't easy.
+Your job is simple - hunt down the cure before it's too late.
+Although doing so is a matter of gathering the right cards, winning isn't as easy as that would suggest.
 Coughs and sneezes answer to no-one, and infections can tumble into neighbouring cities like dominoes if too many gather in one place.
 Worse still, yet more pop up at the end of every turn.
-The result is a sense of urgency that's like a psychological shot of espresso.
-You'll need to move fast or be overwhelmed.

 Built to last

 Pandemic's got plenty of longevity, too.
 Besides being playable in a group or as a board game for 2 players, infection locations are randomised at the beginning of each game.
 That means you never really know what you'll be facing.

 In addition, it can be made harder or easier thanks to a clutch of 'Epidemic' cards that are hidden within the main deck.
 Upon being drawn, these increase the number of infections in play.
 The more you choose to have, the more difficult things will become.

 Surprisingly, it never feels hopeless even if you ratchet up the challenge.
 Clever placement, your powers, and special event cards can really turn the tide even when things seem dire.
 This creates a special kind of bond between players (resulting in a superb board game for families), and it's utterly engrossing.